When I was eight, my sister went to meet the devil, and she never returned.

 In the distance I heard a faint song, a three-piece set with drums, bass and fiddle.
 The sound was deep southern country, that mountain music, but where had it come from?
 The nearest house was miles away and more alarming was that it was getting closer, heading toward me.

 ̈ ̈Show yourselves!
 Enough of this blasted trickery, unclean demon.
 Prove that you have the balls and show yourselves! ¨

 There was a rustling in the bush and immediately I dropped to my knees, afraid.
 What madness had I just mistakenly conjured?
 I always knew that the devil got Danielle, but in my need for answers had I called upon the unholy, and furthermore would they be angry with my demands?
 What exactly was it that I was hoping to accomplish, way out here in the sticks?
 Then from the woods came the musicians.

-There had been well dressed in uniforms common for a highschool marching band, carrying their instruments, the drummer strapped to a three-piece set.
+They had been well dressed in uniforms common for a high school marching band, carrying their instruments, the drummer strapped to a three-piece set.
 This would have been strange regardless, but what really propelled this into the realm of the weird was that they were not even human.
 Standing upright, no taller than three feet, were three green skinned frogs.

 The music stopped and the fiddle player broke ranks, taking a step toward me.
 The frog cleared his throat and spoke in a strong, masculine voice.

 ̈ ̈Laura Chambers, we have been called here, requested by our master because you seek answers regarding your sister.
 Am I correct? ¨